 GIC's another new plant in Hok Un was completed in 1931 with equipment which was the most advanced of its time.

 The annual capacity of the plant was 100,000 tons of Portland cement (compared with 9,000 at the old plant), plus 15,000 tons of the newly introduced fast-hardening Emeralcrete.
 However it was to be seven years before the production came close to this capacity.
-For many years the company flourished but in the early 1930’s the authorities in Canton placed an embargo on imported cement and with its major source of revenue lost, Green Island Cement was forced in 1936 to close its Macau factory.
+For many years the company flourished but in the early 1930’s the authorities in Guangdong Province placed an embargo on imported cement and with its major source of revenue lost, Green Island Cement was forced to close its Macau factory in 1936.

 The plant had been closed in early 1940s during the Second Sino-Japanese War and was reopened in 1943.
 The business was recovered and profit was recorded in 1948.

 In 1970s, the company had established a depot at Sai Wan Kennedy Town for packaging and storing cement.
-It was so amazing that a cement silo was completely hidden inside the building (in the right hand side of the picture below).
+It was so amazing that a cement silo was completely hidden inside the building.

 Green Island Cement reaffirms its faith in the future of Hong Kong with the completion of its new Hok Un Plant in 1983 and looks forward to ever growing prosperity for the entire community.

-The new plant is extremely compact and has then world's highest ratio of production to land use in that time.
+The new plant is extremely compact and has the world's highest ratio of production to land use in that time.

 In 1982, Tap Shek Kok plant had been constructed and started up early next year.